Cores for Piecewise-Deterministic Markov Processes used in Markov Chain Monte Carlo: MCMC algorithms fulfilling the assumptions

 \subsection{Bouncy Particle Sampler}

 The Bouncy Particle Sampler (BPS) was introduced in \cite{BPSwork,BPSphysics}.
-Again the state space is $\Rd\times\Rd$ and the vector field is $g(q,p)=(p,0)$.
-The BPS admits two kinds of jump mechanism: bounces and velocity refreshments.
+Again, the state space is $\Rd\times\Rd$ and the vector field is $g(q,p)=(p,0)$.
+But the bouncy particle sampler admits two kinds of jump mechanism: bounces and velocity refreshments.
 If a bounce occurs at state $z=(q,p)$, it is done in the same way as a particle would change his velocity after a collision with the hyperplane $\{\nabla U(q)\}^{\perp}$, i.e. the coordinates $q$ stay constant but the velocity changes by

-The intensity for bounces are given by $\lambda(q,p)=\max(\eukl{\nabla U(q)}{p},0)=:\eukl{\nabla U(q)}{p}_{+}$.\\ Velocity refreshments are similar to the ones of the RHMC: it is governed by a constant intensity $\lref>0$ and done by $(q,p)\to(q,\alpha p +\sqrt{1-\alpha^{2}}\xi)$ where $\xi\sim\nd{0}{I_{d}}$ with $0\leq\alpha\leq 1$ \cite{BPSwork}.\\ By direct computation, one can see that $\mathcal{R}(q)$ is an orthogonal map.
-Therefore, the BPS with $\alpha=1$ is an isometric refreshment process and \cref{cor:core_for_irp} implies the following statement. \begin{corollary} For the Bouncy Particle Sampler with only bounces as refreshments, i.e. $\alpha=1$, the underlying PDMP is Feller and $C_{c}^{\infty}(\Rdd)$ is a core of its generator. \end{corollary} In practice, the Bouncy Particle Sampler is used with refreshments. \begin{corollary} For autoregressive velocity refreshments, i.e. $\alpha>0$, the Bouncy Particle Sampler is Feller and $C_{c}^{\infty}(\Rdd)$ is a core of its generator. \end{corollary} \begin{proof} The proof that the process is Feller is similar to the proof of \cref{Feller} - each jump mechanism fulfils one of the two conditions in \cref{Feller_assumptions} and we can simply combine the two arguments.\\ To show that $C_c^\infty(\Rdd)$ is a core, let $\mathcal{L}'$ be the generator of the BPS with $\alpha=1$ (only bounces) and $\mathcal{L}$ the generator of the BPS as assumed in the theorem.
+The intensity for bounces are given by $\lambda(q,p)=\max(\eukl{\nabla U(q)}{p},0)=:\eukl{\nabla U(q)}{p}_{+}$.\\ Velocity refreshments are similiar to the ones of the RHMC: it is governed by a constant intensity $\lref>0$ and done by $(q,p)\to(q,\alpha p +\sqrt{1-\alpha^{2}}\xi)$ where $\xi\sim\nd{0}{I_{d}}$ with $0\leq\alpha\leq 1$ \cite{BPSwork}. \begin{lemma} For the Bouncy Particle Sampler with only bounces as refreshments, i.e. $\alpha=1$, the underlying PDMP is Feller and $C_{c}^{\infty}(\Rdd)$ is a core of its generator. \end{lemma} \begin{proof} By direct computation, one can see that $\mathcal{R}(q)$ is an orthogonal map and the BPS with $\alpha=1$ is an isometric refreshment process.
+The statement follows by Theorem \ref{cor:core_for_irp}. \end{proof} In practice, the Bouncy Particle Sampler is used with refreshments: \begin{corollary} For autoregressive velocity refreshments, i.e. $\alpha>0$, the Bouncy Particle Sampler is Feller and $C_{c}^{\infty}(\Rdd)$ is a core of its generator. \end{corollary} \begin{proof} The proof that the process is Feller is similiar to the proof of Proposition \ref{Feller} - each jump mechanism fulfils one of the two conditions in Assumption \ref{Feller_assumptions}.\\ To show that $C_c^\infty(\Rdd)$ is a core, let, as before, $0<\alpha\leq 1$.
+Let $\mathcal{L}'$ be the generator of the BPS with $\alpha=1$ (only bounces) and $\mathcal{L}$ the generator of the BPS as assumed in the corollary.
 Then by \cite[theorem 26.14]{DAVIS}